Art Deco LR Towers w Airship Overhead

 Nonetheless, we would like to expand our offering, but are spread too thin at the moment to do so.
 We are looking for help to allow us to produce more content, find additional interesting transport stories, and cover more transport subjects.
 Furthermore, we have dozens of articles in various stages of completion, but need time to finish them.

 Do you know of other cities, regions, or countries with interesting transport development(s)?
-In particular, we would like to have correspondents to keep an eye on developments in, but not limited to:
+In particular, we need correspondents to keep an eye on developments in, but not limited to:

 Ex-pat and local correspondents are especially welcome.